Terraform Provisioners: The Complete Guide

 done

-# Run migrations up to the current schema version
+# Run migrations up to current schema version

 DB_HOST=${aws_db_instance.main.address} \